HirdyanshB/Daily-Briefs/README.md

  The app retrieves the latest news articles from a third-party API based on the user-selected category, ensuring up-to-date content.

 ### Category-Based News Display:
-Users can browse news by choosing from categories like Technology, Business, Health, Sports, Entertainment, and Science, with content tailored to their interests.
+Users can browse news by choosing from categories like Technology, Business, Health, Sports, Entertainment, and Science.

 ### Responsive and Interactive Experience:
 The app is optimized for various devices, offering a smooth and adaptable user interface with easy navigation between categories.